BitcoinDesign/Guide/guide/onboarding/automatic-cloud-backup.md

 main_classes: -no-top-padding
 ---

-# Automatic cloud backup
+# Cloud backup

 ### How it works

+The user's wallet recovery data and channel state are backed up on their respective cloud storage provider.
+The recovery phrase only needs to be backed up once.
+However, the channel state may need to be backed up frequently because it will change every time the user's wallet sends, receives, or routes a payment; therefore, the channel state should be backed up automatically.

-The user’s key is encrypted and backed up on their respective device/cloud storage provider.
-If their device is lost, stolen, or broken, the user can log into their cloud storage account (such as Apple iCloud or Google Drive) to regain access to their funds.
+If the user's device is lost, stolen, or broken, they can use a backup from their cloud storage account (such as Apple iCloud or Google Drive) to regain access to their funds.
 To learn more about the technical details, hop over to the [private key management]({{ '/guide/private-key-management/introduction' | relative_url }}) section on this topic.

 > Crypto rookies perceive themselves as “incapable of self-managing keys”.
 >